Free Technical Analysis Course for Indian Stock Market Traders

 Candlestick patterns are a powerful tool for traders looking to understand market sentiment and predict price movements

-Learning how to identify support and resistance levels on stock charts and their impact on trading decisions
+Learn how to identify support and resistance levels on stock charts and understand how they affect your trading decisions.

 Support and resistance levels are like the psychological barriers of the stock market.
 They represent the prices at which a stock often reverses its direction.